euqip/vue-express-mongo-boilerplate/client/app/core/components/responsive_header/README.md

 # resposive_header

-Responsive header is a replication of the admin dashboard exemple provided by bootstrap for its version 4.beta2.
+Responsive header is a replication of the admin dashboard exemple provided by Bootstrap for its version 4.beta2.

 To show it, uncomment the spa module reference in the app main page.